As a wanderer, one of the main reasons I’m drawn to Vienna is its Baroque architecture.

 Just like the first frescoes I’ve shared with you, the one in the Marble Hall of the Upper Belvedere is a trompe l’oeil.
 This technique creates an illusion that the Marble Hall is taller than it actually is.

 I’m really impressed by how the artists, Carlo Innocenzo Carlone, Marcantonio Chiarini, and Gaetano Fanti, managed to visually integrate the fresco seamlessly with the Baroque elements on the walls of the Marble Hall.
 Their artistry also had me convinced at first glance that the hall was at least three stories high.
-For the best view and to fully appreciate the illusion, I recommend standing in the center of the hall.

-Also, don’t miss the frescoes on the walls of the Marble Hall.
 The rich gildings and the four chandeliers might catch your attention first, but these pieces of wall art are a must-see, too!
 It’s amazing how these artworks add an extra visual dimension to the room.

 Good to know: The Lower Belvedere also boasts a magnificent Marble Hall, equally stunning to the one found in the Upper Belvedere Palace.
 You’ll also discover beautiful frescoes there.